Why Charleston Contractors Are Adopting the '5-Minute Rule' for Customer Responses

 With 5-minute response times:

-That's nearly half a million dollars in additional revenue simply by responding faster to the same number of leads you're already getting.
+That's real money left on the table simply by responding faster to the same leads you're already getting.
 No additional marketing spend.
 No fancy new trucks or equipment.
-Just responding within five minutes instead of 36 hours.
+Just responding within five minutes instead of hours or days.

-Even if you capture just half of that improvement—converting at 30% instead of 38%—you're still looking at $180,000 in additional annual revenue.
-That pays for a new truck, a new team member, or a very comfortable salary increase for yourself.
+Even if you capture only part of that improvement, the gain over a year can be enough to pay for a new truck, a new team member, or a very comfortable salary increase for yourself.

 How Charleston Contractors Are Implementing the 5-Minute Rule